Air pollution in Turkey: Politics

 The Climate Change and Air Management Coordination Board is responsible for coordination between government departments.
-As of 2019, however, according to the EU, better coordinated policies need to be established and implemented.
+As of 2019, however, according to the EU, better-coordinated policies need to be established and implemented.

+Turkey has not ratified the Gothenburg Protocol, although it has ratified the original Convention on Long-Range Transboundary Air Pollution, and those reports are public.
+Pollution from Turkey affects neighbouring countries.
+The Armenian Nuclear Power Plant, 16 km over the border, is old and said to be insufficiently earthquake proof.

 Economics

+In 2025 the Organisation for Economic Co-operation and Development (OECD) said poor air quality is a structural weakness in the economy.
 The impact of air pollution on the economy via damage to health may be billions of euros.
-A study of 2015-16 hospital admissions in Erzincan estimated direct costs of air pollution as 2.5% of the total health-related expenditures for the 15–34 and over 65 age groups, but stated that the total cost is likely much higher: for example, the economic costs of the reductions in the intelligence of adults and children have not been estimated.
-According to medical group Health and Environment Alliance (HEAL), reducing PM 2.5 air pollution in the country would substantially increase GDP.
-According to the OECD, in 2019 bitumen's exemption from special consumption tax was a subsidy of 5.9 billion lira.
-Bitumen, also known as asphalt, is used for road surfaces and in hot weather releases secondary organic aerosols, which can damage people's health in cities.
+A study of 2015-16 hospital admissions in Erzincan estimated direct costs of air pollution as 2.5% of total health-related expenditures for the 15–34 and over-65 age groups, but stated the total cost is likely much higher; for example, the economic costs of reductions in the intelligence of adults and children have not been estimated.
+According to medical group Health and Environment Alliance (HEAL), reducing PM air pollution in Turkey would substantially increase GDP.

-International

-As of 2019, ambient air quality and national emissions ceilings are not up to EU standards.
-As of 2020 Turkey has not ratified the Gothenburg Protocol, although it has ratified the original Convention on Long-Range Transboundary Air Pollution and those reports are public.
-Pollution affects neighbouring countries.
-The Armenian Nuclear Power Plant, 16 km over the border, is old and said to be insufficiently earthquake proof and vulnerable to military attack.
+According to the OECD, in 2019, the exemption of bitumen (asphalt) from special consumption tax was a subsidy of 5.9 billion lira.
+In hot weather, bitumen, which is used for road surfaces, releases secondary organic aerosols, which can damage health.